Our Mission — Sheena V Foundation

-Providing a Circle of Hope through health & wellness, cancer research for children and financial literacy educational programs to restore a self-sustaining environment for Native American Youth
+Providing health & wellness, cancer research for children, and financial literacy educational programs to restore a self-sustaining environment for Native American Youth.

 Resilience is the capacity to restore or recover to a sustainable state; historically a shining trait among Native Americans, which will aid them in their survival well into the future.